zedwerks/keycloak-smart-fhir/README.md

 ## Release

-- Supports Kecyloak 26.3.5 (26.4.x breaks terraform) For support for previous editions, see tags and or release packages.
+- Supports Keycloak 26.3.5 (26.4.x breaks terraform) For support for previous editions, see tags and or release packages.

 ## Keycloak Auth Flow Configuration